 If you’ve never made stained glass art, you may not know that you don’t actually “stain” the glass.
 You pick the pattern you’d like to make, pick your colored glass, and begin templating your work.
 You then start to “cut” your glass, which is really scoring it and breaking off various pieces to create your shapes.
 After your rough cuts comes the grinding process.
 Yes, you may need bandages, but that is where those ragged edges become smoother, to be able to accept the other pieces for your work.
 Therapy helps to smooth the edges so that you can begin to match up to the other people and relationships you want for yourself.
 Plus, I’m pretty obsessed with color, so I appreciate being able to get to know the various spectrum of people I work with.
 I was destined for rainbows, and when light is allowed to show through glass, as in people, we are able to see the full spectrum of our possibilities!

-If you’d like to work on finding your inner light, contact me!
+If you’d like to work on finding your inner light, schedule your consultation!